 24 Apr The Distributed Teams Support Series Part V – How To Hold Digital Meetings

 Successfully managing a distributed team starts with utilising the positives the situation brings.
 It’s also about transferring the offline company processes that are still required, online.
+One of these now involves holding meetings remotely.
 Making decisions, having discussions, problem-solving and team-building all still have to happen, no matter where everyone is located and they usually happen with various kinds of meetings.

 But perhaps now, we can embrace doing this in a slightly different way.
 For example, encouraging more decentralised decision making in teams and supporting your people by providing them with tools to aid asynchronous communication.
 Meetings are a core component of every company communication strategy, and we rely on them heavily as businesses to get things done.
-Let’s look at how to run them successfully, digitally.
+Let’s look at how to hold successful meetings remotely.

 Whatever way you prioritise these, create a schedule in consultation with your team.
 This ensures everyone is included in the process and more willing to be an active participant rather than waking up to a bunch of new meeting notifications flooding their calendars without context.
 Be flexible and adapt the schedule of essential meetings as you go following continuous feedback from your people.

 For example, you might find your team has a critical deliverable one week and needs to focus their energy and attention on this.
-Maybe instead of meeting, collaboration moves to digital tools and shared documents are developed on priorities and updates.
+Maybe instead of always holding meetings remotely, collaboration moves to digital tools and shared documents are developed on priorities and updates.
 This way, your team can contribute when they have the time to do so.
 Be sure to set clear expectations such as when you are online, you are available to jump on a quick call.
-Leave space in your calendar for the occasional ad hoc meetings that might be required.
+Leave space in your calendar for the occasional ad hoc remote meetings that might be required.

 These are a great way to stay connected to your people and have the best insight into workflow.
 Time-wise, ideally daily stand-ups need to be 15-20 minutes max which start on time and become a part of your people’s routine.
 These should be focused sessions which address three areas.